sst/guide/_chapters/setting-up-bootstrap.md

 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/latest/css/bootstrap-theme.min.css">
 {% endhighlight %}

+We'll also tweak the styles of the form fields so that the mobile browser does not zoom in on them on focus.
+We just need them to have a minimum font size of 16px to prevent the zoom.

+To do that, let's add the following to our `src/index.css`.

+{% highlight css %}
+select.form-control,
+textarea.form-control,
+input.form-control {
+  font-size: 16px;
+}
+input[type=file] {
+  width: 100%;
+}
+{% endhighlight %}

+We are also setting the width of the input type file to prevent the page on mobile from overflowing and adding a scroll.

 Now if you head over to your browser, you might notice that the styles have shifted a bit.
 This is because Bootstrap includes [Normalize.css](http://necolas.github.io/normalize.css/) to have more consistent styles across browsers.

 Next, we are going to create a few routes for our application and set up the React Router.